viamrobotics/docs/docs/tutorials/projects/helmet.md

 ## Set up email notifications

-[Webhooks](/build/configure/webhooks/) allow you to trigger actions by sending an HTML request when a certain event happens.
+[Triggers](/build/configure/triggers/) allow you to trigger actions by sending an HTML request when a certain event happens.
-In this case, you're going to set up a webhook to trigger a serverless function that sends you an email when an image of someone without a hard hat is uploaded to the cloud.
+In this case, you're going to set up a trigger to trigger a serverless function that sends you an email when an image of someone without a hard hat is uploaded to the cloud.

-Before you configure a webhook on your machine, you need to create a serverless function for the webhook to call.
+Before you configure a trigger on your machine, you need to create a serverless function for the trigger to call.

 ### Create a serverless function